bezmoradi/tutorials/go/16-pointer.md

 }
 ```

-Technically, when we execute our program, a goroutine is created which gets its own memory bucket in stack memory (In a sense, you can think of a goroutine in Go as a lightweight thread).
+Technically, when we execute our program, a goroutine is created which gets its own memory bucket in stack memory (in a sense, you can think of a goroutine in Go as a lightweight thread).

 ```text
 +-----------------------+